VET Student Loans

 - A VET Student Loan gives rise to a HELP debt that continues to be debt due to the Commonwealth until it is repaid;

-- The completed Request for VET Student Loan ECAF form applies to a loan for the entire VET course of study, charged on a unit of study basis, unless the student pays some of the tuition fees;
+- The completed Request for VET Student Loan eCAF (Electronic Commonwealth Assistance Form) applies to a loan for the entire VET course of study, charged on a vet unit of study basis, unless the student pays some of the tuition fees; the eCAF must be submitted on or before the census date

-- Census dates will apply to each VET unit of study in which the person enrols, with the student taking out a loan for any tuition fees that remain unpaid at the end of each census date;
+- Census dates will apply to each VET unit/s of study in which the person enrols, with tuition fees due immediately census date;

 - A student may cancel their enrolment by: